-New Jersey is a Mid-Atlantic state that is bordered by New York, Pennsylvania, and Delaware.
-It is the second wealthiest and the most densely populated state in the US.
-The state also consistently ranks among the top public school systems in the nation.
+New Jersey is a Mid-Atlantic state that is bordered by New York, Pennsylvania and Delaware.
+It is one of the wealthiest states as far as median-household income is concerned and the most densely populated state in the US.
+New Jersey consistently ranks among the top public school systems in the nation.

-The majority of New Jersey residents (63%) receive their potable water from the Millstone River, Raritan River, Delaware River, the D&R Canal, or a combination of these waters.
+The majority of New Jersey residents (63%) receive their potable water from the Millstone River, Raritan River, Delaware River, the D&R Canal, or a combination of these water sources.
 The remaining 37% of New Jersey residents receive their water from public wells.

-New Jersey has hard water, based on USGS water hardness measures with an average of 106 PPM.
+New Jersey has hard water, based on USGS water hardness measures, with an average of 106 PPM.
 Trenton, the state capital, has a water hardness level of 222 PPM which is extremely hard.
-Newark, the most populated New Jersey city has 51 PPM, which is considered soft water.
+Newark, the most populous city in New Jersey, has 51 PPM, which is considered soft water.

 For more information on water hardness in specific cities, please see table below.